loopbackio/loopback-next/docs/site/Repository-generator.md

 ### Arguments

-`<name>` - Optional argument specifying the respository name to be generated.
+`<name>` - Optional argument specifying the repository name to be generated.
 In case you select multiple models, the first model will take this argument for its repository file name.